nathanialf/playdatebobble/README.md

 ### Game Contents
 Not much, to be honest.

+- It boots into the tutorial to give the controls to use.
+Dismiss into Level Select
-- It boots into the Level Select and has a couple of test levels to choose from.
+- Level Select has a couple of test levels to choose from.
 - You play the game by aiming an arm to shoot and destroy all bobbles.
 Aiming is done with the crank on the console.
 - Completing the level gives you a score based on the number of shots fired.
 The lowest score is saved and displayed in level select.
-- Options to restart the level, go back to level select and delete save game data are found when pressing the "Menu" button on the device or simulator.
+- Options to restart the level, go back to level select and go to settings (Settings is just startign to be worked on, not functional) are found when pressing the "Menu" button on the device or simulator.

 New levels should definitely be made, but manually setting up the file is cumbersome.
 Building a level editor is a stretch goal.